bharathsivaraman/Data-science-specialization/README.md

 # Data-science-specialization
-This repository will be used for data science specialization on Coursera
+This repository will be used for data science specialization on Coursera.
+All codes will be uploaded in thier specific folder